rae-holcomb/pbp_plot/README.md

 ---------
 pbp_plot
 ---------
 Code to easily create pixel-by-pixel plots of TESS full frame images, with options to plot the either a portion of the light curve or a periodogram of the data.
+This tool is helpful for visualizing whether the source of a signal originates from inside or outside of a predefined aperture, and thus useful for identifying sources of contamination.
 Currently, functionality is limited only to single sectors of data.

 The core functions are stored in pbp_plot.py.
 See pbp_plot_demo.py for a short demonstration of how to use this code.
-More documentation coming soon!

 Please direct questions to Rae Holcomb at rjholcom@uci.edu.

-Package Requirements:
+**Package Requirements:**
 - numpy
 - matplotlib
 - lightkurve (https://github.com/lightkurve/lightkurve)